Most Asked Beginner Question… How To Bake Polymer Clay Properly

 .

-Thank you for that Cindy – I learned that the hard way having made some beads and sat them in the bed of cornstarch for a couple of days whilst making more (being pragmatic – get as much in the oven as I can) – what a disaster! brittle bits all over the place.
+Thank you for the Cornstarch tips, Cindy – I learned that the hard way having made some beads and sat them in the bed of cornstarch for a couple of days whilst making more (being pragmatic – get as much in the oven as I can) – what a disaster! brittle bits all over the place.

 Does the small amount of cornstarch used for the final roll of the bead & the piercing interact with the clay if I let them sit for a few days before baking?